With lockdown lifting people are partying, get ahead of the curve with some cocktail party glasses!

 It is used to serve cocktails 'up' (without ice), which is a large proportion of cocktails.
 The shape evolved from traditional cocktails all having interesting aromas, the large mouth of the cocktail glass allows the nose of the drinker to get close to the surface of the drink and fully enjoy the scent and taste.
 If you're looking for the perfect drink for this cocktail party glass, then keep your eyes peeled for a coming blog!
 Although I would recommend the Cosmopolitan, Kamikaze or Brandy Alexander.

-Check out our favourite cocktail glass to the left.
+Check out our favourite cocktail glass above.

 The Highball Glass